narfdotpl/narf.pl/content/posts/65dos-no-mans-sky.md

   [No Man's Sky]: http://www.no-mans-sky.com/

-I like the soundtrack, especially the second album, and I've listened to the whole thing a couple of times.
+I haven't played the game because I don't have the hardware, but I like the soundtrack, especially the second album.
+I've listened to the whole thing a couple of times.
 With its sci-fi aesthetic it makes a good background for programming (or taking a long journey by train).
 You can listen to it on [Spotify][] and [YouTube][] (where it